 Objective: This spot message is aimed at raising awareness about the proposed strategic options to address the drivers of deforestation and forest degradation.
+Time: It should be not more than 45 Seconds

 Procedure: It will be voiced as a public announcement.